 On June 30, 2007, we entered into the Cooperation Agreement with Yuchai, Coomber and the State Holding Company.
 The Cooperation Agreement amends certain terms of the Reorganization Agreement, as amended, among CYI, Yuchai and Coomber, and as so amended, incorporates the terms of the Reorganization Agreement.
-The Reorganization Agreement was scheduled to terminate on June 30, 2007.
+The Reorganization Agreement was terminated on June 30, 2007.